 The McCree Way of Enhanced Design-Build virtually eliminates the invariable conflicts of interest between the vital professionals involved in your construction project and you.
-Since the 1940s, McCree has gathered the relevant design and build consulting professions under one ownership, under one roof to form a truly integrated team functioning with fluidity from concept to completion.
+Since the 1940s, McCree General Contractors and Architects of Orlando, FL has gathered the relevant design and build consulting professions under one ownership, under one roof, to form a truly integrated team functioning with fluidity from concept to completion.
 McCree’s upgraded version of Design-Build ultimately aligns the owner’s and team’s respective interests, which makes for savings in every facet of your project.

 Collaboration aligns the owner’s and McCree’s interests.
 Thanks to the McCree enhanced design-build method, the adversarial relationships do not exist.
 When the people responsible for the entire project are one team that’s charged with cost control, quality and timely delivery, it makes your life as the owner far less stressful and unpredictable.